Implementing Dependent Types in pi-forall

 Thus, a conditional expression just takes a boolean and returns it.

 \begin{piforall} cond : ((A:Type) -> A -> A -> A) -> ((x:Type) -> x -> x -> x) cond = \b. b \end{piforall}

 \paragraph{Example: void type}

 The type \cd{(x:Type) -> x}, called ``void'' is usually an \emph{empty type} in polymorphic languages.
-There is no way to return a value of any type without some sort of type case (not part of \pif).
+Observe that this function takes a type \cd{x:Type}, but never takes any expressions of type \cd{x}.
+Thus, there is no way to return a value of any type without some sort of type case (not part of \pif).

 However, because \pif does not enforce termination, we can define a value that has this type.

 \begin{piforall} loop : (x:Type) -> x loop = \x . loop x \end{piforall}

 \paragraph{Typing invariant}